Daboss7173/Daboss7173.github.io/README.md

 - 1.30.0 | Just as many radical changes!

   This version had the updated Skywatch, the updated Bonfire Spire, AND an updated map screen!
 This version also introduced achievements and all kinds of other, more subtle changes.
 This version is another one that I really recommend trying out, another awesome update.
+This is also the version that was used in Prodigy
+  Reborn, if you remember that relic of the past (rip)

 - 1.35.2 | Lamplight Town is now reborn a-new!